TOGoS/PHPN2R/README.md

 ## Installation as stand-alone script

 1. Check this project out to a directory under your document root called 'uri-res'.
+2. If you feel like it, run `composer install`
-2. Copy config.php.example to config.php and edit it.
+3. Copy config.php.example to config.php and edit it.
-3. That's it.

-ext-lib contains classes from other libraries so that you don't need to ``composer install``` to use PHPN2R by itself.
+4. Serve using your favorite web server (or `php -S localhost:1234 dispatch.php`)

+If `vendor/autoload.php` does not exist (because you did not run `composer install`), scripts will fall back to loading the included versions of the libraries from `ext-lib`.
+This way PHPN2R can continue to run on old computers with very old versions of PHP and composer isntalled, like that raspberry Pi 2B under the stairs that's been running the same old Raspbian since 2012.

 ### Repository format